 A rollover occurs when you withdraw cash or other assets from one eligible retirement plan and contribute all or part of it, within 60 days, to another eligible retirement plan.
 This rollover transaction is not taxable but it is reportable on your federal tax return.
-You can roll over most distributions from an eligible retirement plan except for:
+Certain distributions from an eligible retirement plan cannot be rolled over, including:

 - The nontaxable part of a distribution, such as your after-tax contributions to a retirement plan (in certain situations after-tax contributions can be rolled over),